Question and answer details

 They may start to do unusual things to test and make sure it is still there.
 They may rebel with the subconscious hope that their parents will tell them "no - you can't do that - that is unsafe" or they may say harsh things to their parents to "test" and see if their parents' love is strong enough to endure hardships.

 They may give their parents any number of tests.
 They are not doing this on purpose or with an awareness that they are "testing".
 All they feel is this subconscious pull to do so.

 Let your son know that you love him no matter what (even if he says he does not care he does) and make sure you set reasonable and gentle limits for him and that he has consequences when those limits are exceeded.

-If they are being prevented, in some way, from smoothly making this transition into young adulthood.
+They feel prevented in some way from smoothly making this transition into young adulthood.

 A 14-year-old child often has a lot of adult capabilities and mature teenagers even have a lot of adult thought processes.
 However, many are still treated like small children, talked down to, or not given enough responsibility and trust.
 A child of this age needs many venues in which to experience that they can function on their own and that the people around them believe in their capabilities.

 Regular chores around the house (not excessive, but ones that help him feel he is an important part of the household and is actually helping it run) can help as can giving him more difficult tasks or asking for his help with adult tasks such as changing a tire, assembling furniture or fixing things around the house.

 He also needs to be able to experience these things outside the house in the form of field trips with classmates, camping trips, competitions or other activities in which he can show he is a strong, responsible "adult".

 For further guidance, please try the following links: